CADSGmbH/psimpl/README.txt

 [result, result + m*DIM), where m is the number of vertices of the simplified polyline.
 The return value is the end of the output range: result + m*DIM.

+Input (Type) requirements:
-* DIM represents the dimension of the polyline.
+1- DIM is not zero, where DIM represents the dimension of the polyline.
-* The InputIterator value type is convertible to a value type of the output iterator.
+2- The InputIterator value type is convertible to a value type of the output iterator.
-* The range [first, last) contains only vertex coordinates in multiples of DIM, f.e.: x, y, z, x, y, z, x, y, z when DIM = 3.
+3- The range [first, last) contains vertex coordinates in multiples of DIM, f.e.: x, y, z, x, y, z, x, y, z when DIM = 3.
+If this is not the case, the last (incomplete) vertex is ignored.
-* The range [first, last) contains at least 2 vertices.
+4- The range [first, last) contains at least 2 vertices.
-* tol is not zero.
+5- tol is not zero.

+In case requirements 1, 4 or 5 are not met, the entire input range [first, last) is copied to the output range [result, result + (last - first)).

 =Usage=